divio/divio-cloud-docs/introduction/django/django-05-database.rst

           - ".:/app:rw"
         # The default command to run when launching the container
         command: python manage.py runserver 0.0.0.0:80
-        # the URL 'postgres' will point to the application's db service
+        # a link to database_default, the application's local database service
         links:
-          - "db:postgres"
+          - "database_default"

-      db:
+      database_default:
         # the application's web service will use an off-the-shelf image
         image: postgres:9.6-alpine
         environment: